networknt/json-schema-validator/doc/quickstart.md

 }
 ```
 And the following is one of the test cases in one of the test classes that extend from the above base class.
-As you can see, it constructs JsonSchema and JsonNode from String.
+As you can see, it constructs `JsonSchema` and `JsonNode` from `String`.

 ```java
 class Sample extends BaseJsonSchemaValidatorTest {